-Knowing how to speed up Windows 10 will definitely come in handy in the future.
-Windows 10 may be the most efficiently-coded operating system from Microsoft, but that doesn’t mean that there won’t come a time when it could slow down.
-It has many features that require large amounts of system resources, after all.
-That’s on top of bloatware, temporary files and less powerful hardware that also help cause your computer to slow down.
+Knowing how to speed up Windows 10 is a skill all Windows 10 users should know.
+Although Windows 10 may be the most efficiently-coded operating system from Microsoft, there will still come a time when it could slow down.
+Those applications and features already require large amounts of system resources without bloatware and temporary files adding to them.

 It may also be valuable to try booting your computer in Safe Mode so here's how to start Windows 10 in Safe Mode.
 Meanwhile, if you've just gotten your copy of the OS and are trying to figure out how to get it started, find out how to activate Windows 10.